 1 Operators SHALL NOT operate the equipment when under the influence of alcohol or drugs.
 Alcohol and drugs can impair judgment and thereby cause a hazard.
-O O O O O O O O O O O O O O O O O O O 2 Operators SHALL NOT operate the equipment when under medication which may cause a hazard to the operator or others.
+2 Operators SHALL NOT operate the equipment when under medication which may cause a hazard to the operator or others.
 If unsure, consult your doctor or pharmacist.
-Always comply with local regulations regarding working under the influence of medication. , interest of the second of th 3 Operators SHALL NOT operate the equipment while suffering from any illness or injury which might impair their ability to properly use the equipment.
+Always comply with local regulations regarding working under the influence of medication.
+Cramer of the second seco 3 Operators SHALL NOT operate the equipment while suffering from any illness or injury which might impair their ability to properly use the equipment.